-It is a well-known fact among budget analysts that Americans have long had cognitive dissonance about government spending.
+It is a well known fact among budget analysts that Americans have long had cognitive dissonance about government spending.
 They say they want it cut and for government to be smaller.
 But when questioned about specific programs, people mostly oppose cutting just about anything and often favor increases.
-Foreign aid is the only program that they consistently favor cutting, perhaps because they grossly overestimate its share of the budget.
+Foreign aid is the only program that they consistently favor cutting, perhaps because of grossly overestimating its share of the budget.
 Recent polls confirm these observations and raise serious questions about whether there is any possible way of getting the political support for reducing the deficit and stabilizing the debt.

-A Feb.
-1, 2011, YouGov poll found only one program, culture and the arts, on which a majority of people are willing to spend less.
-Even after they were told of the harsh consequences of continuing to run large budget deficits, it had no significant impact on the results.
+A February 1, 2011, YouGov poll found only one program, culture and the arts, on which a majority of people are willing to spend less.
+Even after they were told the harsh consequences of continuing to run large budget deficits, it had no significant impact on the results.

 One possible explanation for these results is that people really don’t know the composition of government spending.
 For example:

-A Nov.
-30, 2010, poll by WorldPublicOpinion.org found that when people were asked what percentage of the federal budget goes to foreign aid, the mean (average) response was 27 percent and the median was 25 percent.
+A November 30, 2010, poll by WorldPublicOpinion.org found that when people were asked what percentage of the federal budget goes to foreign aid, the mean (average) response was 27 percent and the median was 25 percent.
 When asked how much of the budget should go to foreign aid, the mean response was 13 percent and the median was 10 percent.
-Actual spending is well under 1 percent.
+Actual spending is well less than 1 percent.
 And these figures are not anomalous; a 2001 poll found roughly the same results.

 A March 15, 2010, Zogby poll found that three-fourths of people underestimated Social Security’s and Medicare’s share of the budget, three-fifths underestimated the share going to national defense, 70 percent of people grossly overestimated the share going to foreign aid and to education, three-fourths overestimated the share going to interest on the debt, and almost 40 percent overestimate the percentage of the budget for non-defense discretionary programs.